-What does Piano Man mean?
+What do you think Piano Man means?

 Billy Joel: Piano Man Meaning